robotastronaut/sth/DISCUSSION.md

 - [x] Request to `advocates` currently fires twice.
 Moving to `useSWR`, so this should go away.
 - [ ] Accessibility should be prioritized, given the purpose.
 - [x] Debounce filter
+- [ ] Filter presets?
+Dropdowns to filter by specialties present in current dataset?
 - [ ] More tests!

 ## Backend